Canonical graph decompositions via local separations: Abstract

 \section{Abstract}

 Every finite graph $G$ can be decomposed in a canonical way that displays its local connectivity-structure~\cite{canonicalGraphDec}.
-For this, they consider a suitable covering of $G$, an inherently infinite concept from Topology, and project its tangle-tree structure to $G$.
+These decompositions are defined via a suitable more tree-like covering of $G$, whose tangle-tree structure is projected down to $G$.

-We present a construction of these decompositions via a finite combinatorial theory of local separations, which we introduce here and which is compatible with the covering-perspective.
+The covering graphs needed here are almost always infinite, and their tangle-tree structure is defined in terms of their (global) low-order separations.
+The canonical decompositions they induce on $G$ are therefore not computable following their definition.

+We reconstruct these decompositions of $G$ from finite information in $G$ itself that is sufficiently local to be reflected in the cover.
+This involves the reconstruction of canonical tangle structure in terms of a new theory of local separations in finite graphs, which we develop for this purpose.